brianhouse/ART212/README.md

 Work for this course should be done on a personal laptop—recent hardware and MacOS is preferred.
 If you do not have access to a laptop, email me and we will make arrangements for you to borrow a machine.

 ### Open Studio
 All students must complete their own work but are encouraged to help each other.
-To facilitate collective learning, students are encouraged to work in Fields 205 during the times posted above when group questions can be answered by the instructor.
+To facilitate collective learning, students are encouraged to work in Fields 205.

 ### Academic Integrity
 Please refer to the policy on [Academic Integrity](https://docs.lclark.edu/undergraduate/policiesprocedures/academicintegrity/) available on the College's 'Policies and Procedures' webpage.
 The work submitted in Digital Media courses must be conceived of and programmed by you.
 While learning from and incorporating code from other sources is a natural part of programming (e.g. [Stack Overflow](https://stackoverflow.com/) and [OpenProcessing](https://www.openprocessing.org)), you must demonstrate understanding and intentionality in your work, and you may not copy and paste others' code wholesale.
 Always credit your inspirations and be confident in your original concepts.